 Rosine is a tiny town located in the state of Kentucky.
 With a population of 110 people and just one neighborhood, Rosine is the 403rd largest community in Kentucky.

-When you are in Rosine, you'll notice that it is more blue-collar than most other communities in America.
-64.15% of Rosine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Rosine is a blue-collar town, with 64.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rosine is a town of construction workers and builders, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Rosine who work in healthcare (15.09%), teaching (15.09%), and healthcare suport services (5.66%).

 The overall crime rate in Rosine is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.